r0bertcode/z-crypt/README.md

 # cryptic-js

-The cryptic library is a cryptography library for Node.js created on-top of Node.js' Crypto module.
+The cryptic-js library is a cryptography library for Node.js created on-top of Node.js' Crypto module.

-It provides a standardized API to functions or classes for encryption/decryption of strings, buffers, and files utilizing AES-256-CBC with HMAC-SHA-256 and AES with CCM Mode and AAD (Additional authenticated data) via AES-256-CCM, and hashing/salting via PBKDF2S and SHA512.
+It provides a standardized library to functions or classes for encryption/decryption of strings, buffers, and files utilizing AES-256-CBC with HMAC-SHA-256 and AES with CCM Mode and AAD (Additional authenticated data) via AES-256-CCM, and hashing/salting via PBKDF2S and SHA512.

 If you need more information than what this documentation provides, just reach out and I will reply as soon as I can.